-- Reactive—respond to incidents and track their metrics and provide case management.
+- Reactive—responds to incidents and tracks their metrics and provides case management.

-- Proactive—hunt threats and automate security tasks to help SOC analysts identify vulnerabilities and cybersecurity threats to prevent incidents.
+- Proactive—automates security tasks to help SOC analysts identify vulnerabilities and cybersecurity threats to prevent incidents.

 Response—security teams can use playbooks to run automated workflows to perform many actions such as launch investigations and contain and mitigate threats.
 SOAR helps security analysts deal with cybersecurity incidents and improve collaborations with other teams to share incident data and apply fixes more efficiently.
 SOAR solutions provide dashboards that generate reports, which allow security teams to gain insight into previous incidents so they can better deal with new threats.